 SWEAT was a birth child of the early nineties, its origin capturing the excitement and hope that went with the transition from apartheid to democracy and a constitution respecting human rights.
-Shane Petzer, a male sex worker and the founding member of SWEAT, drove forward the work which in 1994 developed into a project of ASET [AIDS Support, Education and Training] with the purpose of establishing a non-governmental service organisation focusing on safer sex educational work with adult sex workers.
+Shane Petzer, a male sex worker and Ilse Pauw, a Clinical Psycholigist, who together sought to establish a safe sex education project for adult sex workers.
+The founding members of SWEAT, drove forward the work which in 1994 developed into a project of ASET [AIDS Support, Education and Training] with the purpose of establishing a non-governmental service organisation focusing on safer sex educational work with adult sex workers.
 With the expansion of work SWEAT became independent in 1996, and registered as a non-profit organisation.

 Outreach work to sex workers working on the streets and within agencies extended beyond safer sex education to include crisis counseling, legal advice and skills training for sex workers.
 This was facilitated by the appointment of fieldworkers in both programmes in 1999.
 During this time a firm internal infrastructure was established to maintain and enable further development of the organization.
 In 2000 SWEAT began actively advocating for the decriminalization of adult sex work and an advocacy programme was established.